SoumikBarua/Checklists/README.md

 # Checklists

 Checklists is a simple iOS app.
+The app acts as a typical to-do list with reminders.

 ## Getting Started

+This app uses UserNotifications, UIDatePicker with multiple UITableViewControllers embedded in a UINavigationController.
+The app also implements data persistence using the Codable protocol and storing a .plist file in the app's sandbox.

 ## App Walkthrough GIF